 Evaluation for Breast ReconstructionThere are several ways to reconstruct the breast, and Dr. Killingsworth will work together with you in deciding which method is best for you.
 A breast reconstruction is usually a sequence of operations that involves two and sometimes three stages.
 The first operation is usually the longest and most complicated part of the breast reconstruction sequence because it involves the formation of a breast mound.
 The second and third stages are typically performed as an outpatient procedure, and they may include implant exchanges, revisions of the reconstructed breast, nipple reconstruction, and possibly surgery on the opposite breast to achieve symmetry.

 The Breast Reconstruction ProcedureTwo of the more common techniques used for breast reconstruction include:

 - Autologous Tissue Flap: This approach involves removing skin, fat, and muscle from a donor site on another area of the body and grafting this tissue onto the chest to create a new breast.
 The donor tissue is usually taken from the lower abdomen, the upper back, or the buttocks and this is a complex procedure that will affect the appearance of both the donor site and the recipient site although the texture of the reconstructed breasts is more natural looking than with implants.

-If you have lost a breast to cancer or suffered trauma to your breasts, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, or Atlanta plastic surgeon, Dr. Cristen Catignani, would like to discuss your options for breast reconstruction.
-Contact us today to schedule your personal consultation at our Cumming or Atlanta location.
+If you have lost a breast to cancer or suffered trauma to your breasts, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, would like to discuss your options for breast reconstruction.
+Contact us today to schedule your personal consultation at our Atlanta location.